CyberCookie/siegel/demo_app/README.md

 <h1>Siegel demo project</h1>

+- To setup the project (make sure you have installed NodeJS) exec `npm i`.
 - To run the project in development mode: `npm start` (alias `npm run build_serv`).
 - To build the project in dev/prod mode run `npm run build` / `npm run build:prod` accordingly.
 - To transpile server app from TS run `npm run build_node`.